 • Avoid a topical immune-modulator in erythrodermic eczema

 • Consider systemic treatments (e.g. oral steroids for eczema or methotrexate for psoriasis) but this should be discussed with a dermatologist as neither ideal during COVID-19 pandemic.
-If you can’t speak to a dermatologist, the dose would depend on the patient’s general condition and severity of erythroderma.
+If you can’t speak to a dermatologist, the dose would depend on the patient’s general condition and severity of erythroderma in order to manage it.
 But typically, 20-4-0mg/day for seven days, carefully monitored if possible (glucose / U+E) as well as the skin condition for response and tapered off as appropriate.